Xen Kria SOM Starter Kits Support

 /dev/sda3 12584960 31116287 18531328 8.9G 83 Linux

-lastly, copy Ubuntu rootfs that we download and extracted earlier to partition /dev/sda3:
+Finally, copy the Ubuntu rootfs you downloaded and extracted earlier to partition /dev/sda3:

 sudo dd if=iot-limerick-kria-classic-desktop-2204-x07-20230302-63-rootfs.ext4 of=/dev/sda3

-Quick tip: if dd gives error that “No space left on device” yet the file is smaller than space allocated, do the following:
+TIP: If dd gives produces the “No space left on device” error but the file is smaller than the space allocated, do the following:

 sudo rm /dev/sda3